Family History Writing Autobiography

 Writing Family History - Flunking Family History

-If someone were to give your children a "test" that covers many of the details of your life, and included questions about their own family's history, how do you think they'd do?
+If your children was given a "test" that covers many of the details of your life, and included questions about their own family's history, how do you think they'd do?

-If your children are school-aged, no doubt, they are inundated with tests of all kinds.
-When they fail those tests, or do horribly on them, we are often quick to blame the school and the teacher.
+If your children are school-aged, no doubt, they have been inundated with tests of all kinds.
+When they fail those tests, or do horribly on them, we are quick to blame the school and the teacher.

 In this scenario, the home is the school and we, the parents, are the teachers.
 I fear that, when it comes to communicating significant family history and why it is significant, many of us may not be receiving as good of a grade as we would hope for.